srepetsk/gw-style/_pages/apostrophes.md

 Generally, use 's if a word does not end in s.
 Apply the same rule for names: <em>The Jones' home.</em>

+&nbsp;

+Apostrophes can also indicate a missing letter in a word: <em>can't</em> for cannot.

 <hr />

 Part of a series on <a href="https://style.srepetsk.net/p/punctuation-2/">punctuation</a>.